Bank of England to Tackle Cybercrime

 Cyber-criminals have sought to exploit the changes wrought by the global health pandemic, creating scams promising cures or vaccinations and targeting the newly opened up attack surface created by the increase in remote working.

-Across the pond, Americans have lost more than $77 million in fraud related to COVID-19 since the outbreak began, according to the US Federal Trade Commission.
-John Breyault, vice president of public policy, telecommunications, and fraud at the National Consumers League, thinks the real figure is much higher.
+Across the pond, Americans have lost more than $77m in fraud related to COVID-19 since the outbreak began, according to the US Federal Trade Commission.
+John Breyault, vice-president of public policy, telecommunications, and fraud at the National Consumers League, thinks the real figure is much higher.

 “I think the FTC’s numbers are almost certainly just the tip of the iceberg when it comes to fraud losses,” Breyault said.
 “We know fraud is historically an under-reported crime.”